johnpapa/angular-styleguide/README.md

 ### Assigning Controllers
 ###### [Style [Y038](#style-y038)]
-  - Prefer using the `controllerAs` syntax in the route
+  - Prefer declaring the `controllerAs` syntax in the route declaration
-  - If the view is loaded via another means, then use the `ng-controller="Avengers as vm"` syntax
+  - If the view is loaded via another means then it is acceptable to include the declaration in the view, `ng-controller="Avengers as vm"`
-  - When controllers are nested consider renaming both to something relavent and clear `avengersVm`, `titansVm`
+  - When controllers are nested consider renaming both to something relevant and clear `avengersVm`, `titansVm`

     *Why?*: Pairing the controller in the route allows different routes to invoke different pairs of controllers and views.
 When controllers are assigned in the view using [`ng-controller`](https://docs.angularjs.org/api/ng/directive/ngController), that view is always associated with the same controller.